wp-plugins/zigtrap/readme.txt

 = Why isn't the counter working? =

-Please deactivate and reactivate the plugin.
+Please deactivate and reactivate the plugin, and check that you have the latest version.

 = Where is the counter shown? =